canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/patches-to-packages.rst

 In even older packages changes will be included directly to sources and kept in the ``diff.gz`` source file.
 This makes it hard to upgrade to new upstream versions or differentiate between patches and is best avoided.

-Bazaar Loom is a way to keep patches as part of bzr trees, see :doc:`Working with Patches via Loom<./udd-patchsys>` for more information.

 Do not change a package's patch system without discussing it with the Debian maintainer or relevant Ubuntu team.
 If there is no existing patch system then